-With these facts, in this paper, we set up a new benchmark, called Generalized Few-Shot Semantic Segmentation (GFS-Seg).
-The difference between GFS-Seg and FS-Seg is that, during evaluation, GFS-Seg does not require forwarding support samples that contain the same target classes in the test (query) samples to make the prediction.
-GFS-Seg can also perform well on novel classes without sacrificing the accuracy of base classes when making predictions on them simultaneously, achieving the essential step towards practical use of semantic segmentation in more challenging situations.
+\paragraph{New benchmark and our solution. } With these facts, we set up a new task, named Generalized Few-Shot Semantic Segmentation (GFS-Seg).
+As shown in Figure~\ref{fig:concept_compare}, a typical GFS-Seg method should have three phases: 1) \textit{Base class learning phase}, 2) \textit{novel class registration phase} with few support samples containing novel classes, and 3) \textit{evaluation phase} on both base and novel classes.
+The difference between GFS-Seg and FS-Seg is that, during evaluation, GFS-Seg does not require forwarding support samples that contain the same target classes in the test (query) samples to make predictions, because GFS-Seg should have obtained the information of base and novel classes during the \textit{base class learning phase} and \textit{novel class registration phase} respectively.
+GFS-Seg can perform well on novel classes without sacrificing the accuracy of base classes when making predictions on them simultaneously without knowing what classes are contained in the query images in advance, achieving the essential step towards practical use of semantic segmentation in more challenging situations.